 Studies Done on Cucumbers

-In one study, cucumber extracts were screened for signs of free radical scavenging and analgesic activities, following the lead of traditional folk uses.
-Not only were the extracts found to provide phytonutrients with these activities, a number of other valuable compounds were found, including glycosides, steroids, flavonoids, carbohydrates, terpenoids, and tannins.1
+In one study, cucumber extracts were screened for signs of free radical-scavenging and analgesic activities, following the lead of traditional folk uses.
+Not only were the extracts found to provide phytonutrients with these activities, numerous other valuable compounds were found, including glycosides, steroids, flavonoids, carbohydrates, terpenoids and tannins.23

 Cucurbitacins in plants have already been identified as having pharmacological and biological benefits, including anticancer activities.
-But another study related more recent discoveries showing that cucurbitacin also has a strong inhibiting effect on cancer signaling pathways, which cancer cells require to survive and proliferate.
-The conclusion discussed the likelihood that cucurbitacin could be used as a future anticancer drug in clinical settings.2
+But another study related more recent discoveries showing that cucurbitacin has a strong inhibiting effect on cancer-signaling pathways, which cancer cells require to survive and proliferate.
+The conclusion discussed the likelihood that cucurbitacin could be used as a future anticancer drug in clinical settings.24

 Cucumber Healthy Recipes: